sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partner_snowflake_predictive_model_using_sigma/partner_snowflake_predictive_model_using_sigma.md

 We can now let our data scientist know that `TASTY_BITES_TRAIN` is ready for them to train their model on Month, Weekday, and Shift.

-The data scientist can now begin their work in their code editor (VSCode in this case).
+The data scientist can now begin their work in their code editor.

 <aside class="negative">
 <strong>NOTE:</strong><br> We will give these steps as code chunks in a notebook style, but you can feel free to compile this into a single python script if desired.
 </aside>

-### Authenticate using the Snowflake module
+### 1: Authenticate using the Snowflake module

 ```python
 # Authenticate